-The existing noise environment in the project area is defined primarily by existing SCUSD Transportation Facilities, existing industrial uses in the project vicinity, and traffic noise from U.S. Highway 50 located approximately 1⁄2 mile to the north.
+The existing noise environment in the project area is defined primarily by existing SCUSD Facilities, existing industrial uses in the project vicinity, and traffic noise from U.S. Highway 50 located approximately 1⁄2 mile to the north.
 Existing freight train activity is also audible at times from the existing rail line located approximately 900 feet to the east of the project site.

-To quantify the existing ambient noise environment in the project vicinity, Saxelby Acoustics conducted continuous (24-hr.) noise level measurements at two locations on the existing Transportation Facility site and one location on the new proposed Transportation Facility site.
-The noise level measurement results are provided in Table 8.
+To quantify the existing ambient noise environment in the project vicinity, Saxelby Acoustics conducted continuous (24-hr.) noise level measurements at three locations on the existing site.